Growing Papayas In Phoenix Arizona

 Overview

-Papaya plants are one of the more challenging tropical plants to grow in the Phoenix area.
+Papaya plants are one of the most challenging tropical plants to grow in the Phoenix area.
 They are susceptible to freezing and root rot in the winter, and are also very picky about the method and frequency of watering.
-Papaya plants grow best when they get a lot of sun, but still benefit from shade in late afternoon.
-They are heavy feeders and therefore benefit from regular applications of fertilizer during their growing season.
+Papaya plants grow best when they get a lot of sun, but still benefit from shade in late afternoon in summer.
+They are heavy feeders but salt sensitive and therefore benefit from a steady supply of mulch to provide nutrition.
 Getting enough plants to survive to get adequate cross pollination can also be a challenge.
 With all of this being said, keep in mind that when papayas fruit they fruit a lot, so one good season can make it all worth while.

 Fruit